 The courts have formulated certain guiding principles in section 361, besides its essential ingredients, which are as follows:

-In the case of minor girls this section is attracted irrespective of the question whether she is married or unmarried.
+In the case of minor girls, this section is attracted irrespective of the question of whether she is married or unmarried.

 For instance, if a child follows an ice-cream vendor, without any enticement from the vendor, while the guardian fails to keep the watch, the vendor cannot be held guilty under this section.

 The defence that the girl was easy virtue would not be sufficient to make accused, not liable.

 Punishment- Section 363

 Kidnapping is a substantive offence.
 It provides punishment for kidnapping for a descriptive term which may extend to seven years and he/she shall also be liable for fine.